sdnfv/openNetVM/examples/load_balancer/README.md

 App Specific Instuctions
 --
 **Setting up dpdk interfaces**
-This NF requires 2 DPDK interfaces to work, both can be setup using the `openNetVM/dpdk/tools/dpdk-setup-iface.sh` script.
+This NF requires 2 DPDK interfaces to work, both can be setup using the mTCP submodule iface setup, which can be found at the [mTCP onvm module install guide][mTCP repo].

 **Server Config**
 The server config needs to have the total number of backend servers with their ip and mac address combination, an example config file `server.conf` is provided.